 Feel free to bring your own basketballs for warmups; GBBL has 2 officially designated balls for league play, to ensure parity with the same type of basketball is being used by both games.
 For those wearing glasses, please either consider wearing contact lenses, or ensure your glasses can stay on your face, to avoid possible injury or breaking them.

-All full time players are required to purchase all 5 team shirts with a custom number on the shirts.
-The shirts are being subsidized by league volunteers/league sponsors at a cost of $8/shirt.
+All full time players are required to purchase all 6 team shirts with a custom number on the shirts.
+The shirts are being subsidized by league volunteers/league sponsors at a cost of $15/shirt.
 The shirts are mandatory to wear for each game.
-If someone loses their shirt or a shirt is damaged throughout the season, a replacement shirt will need to be purchased by that player at the full price of $25/shirt.
+If someone loses their shirt or a shirt is damaged throughout the season, a replacement shirt will need to be purchased by that player at the full price.

-$5 penalty for not wearing team shirt without cause.
+$5 penalty for not wearing team shirt without cause in addition to that individual's team forfeiting home court throughout the round robin.
 Additional penalties may apply for subsequent infractions.

 - Legends - Blue

 - Soldiers - Red

 - Direwolves - Grey

 - Mambas - Black

 LOCATION & TIMINGS